When we’re feeling anxiety, fear, sadness, etc, it’s good to have a pre-determined plan to deal with them. Otherwise, we let things fester.

 Here’s what I do: (I am re-posting this for myself today as much as for my followers.
 I’ve edited the original and added some new thoughts.)

-I picture a box that I place at God’s feet.
+I picture a small jeweled chest that I place at God’s feet.

 Sometimes, I don’t need to do this at all.
 I can handle the situation on the spot by confronting it, dismissing it, or forgiving it.
 Sometimes I can tell myself, “It’s not worth thinking about; it’s not worth getting myself all worked up about.”